tediousjs/node-mssql/README.md

 - Unified interface for multiple MSSQL modules
 - Connection pooling with Transactions support
 - Parametrized Stored Procedures in [node-tds](https://github.com/cretz/node-tds) and [Microsoft Driver for Node.js for SQL Server](https://github.com/WindowsAzure/node-sqlserver)
+- Serialization of Geography and Geometry CLR types
 - Injects original TDS modules with enhancements and bug fixes

 At the moment it support three TDS modules: